brandonserna/python-into/readme.md

 ## References

-Examples are based on the pycon 2017 tutorial from Trey Hunter (http://intro2017.trey.io/)
+Some examples are based on the pycon 2017 tutorial from Trey Hunter (http://intro2017.trey.io/)